 THE 529 PLAN

 For this reason, we typically recommend the 529 Plan be used for funding 50%-60% of the expected need.
 As long as the child isn’t a part-time student, you can withdraw funds tax-free to pay for several expenses that scholarships don’t normally cover such as supplies, car, computer, apartment, furniture, etc… You can also transfer the leftover unused funds to be used by the next kid, or use it for graduate-level education expenses.

 The other portion that may be needed can come from a variety of options that are more flexible such as a taxable account.

 Withdrawals from IRAs, including Roth IRAs, are actually exempt from withdrawal penalties if the funds are used specifically for qualified education expenses, including tuition, fees, books, and room and board.
 These funds can be used to supplement the 529 plan if needed when the children are in school.
 If they aren’t needed, then the funds can be used in later years for retirement.

-It’s not to say that an UTMA isn’t an option but I just don’t think it’s the best strategy if we can structure a situation where you can remain in control of the money, deter a child from being spoiled or unmotivated, and avoid taxes altogether on the growth.
-Physicians are often times pitched that UTMA's are the greatest because you pay the child's tax rate when you withdraw the money, but if the intended use of the money is for education expenses, you can avoid paying taxes completely.
+UTMA is always an option, but we don’t think it’s the best strategy if we can structure a situation where you can remain in control of the money, deter a child from being spoiled or unmotivated, and avoid taxes altogether on the growth.
+Physicians are often pitched that UTMA's are the greatest because you pay the child's tax rate when you withdraw the money.
+But if the intended use of the money is for education expenses, you can avoid paying taxes completely.